 Currently due to Covid19 restrictions, meetings are being held via Zoom.
 Please email to obtain link to join.

-Further information is available from the Convenors, Helen Smith and Bobbie Edes on firstname.lastname@example.org
+Further information is available from the Convenors, Helen Smith, Greg Carlill and Dianne Kennedy on firstname.lastname@example.org

 The Family Tree Maker and Legacy Groups have been amalgamated into one Special Interest Group.

 This is now known as "Family History Technology Special Interest Group".

 The Family History Technology Group will meet on the 2nd Sunday of every odd month, at 10am - 12pm.